The Best Practices for Effective Earnings Calls

 How to prepare for an earnings call to ensure everything runs smoothly.

 Earnings calls put IROs in a unique and challenging position.
-On the one hand, it’s an excellent opportunity to engage a large audience (the largest you’ll have every quarter) with a compelling story to grow said audience.
-It requires creativity, trying new formats and content, and having new speakers to make it dynamic and engaging.
+On the one hand, it’s an excellent opportunity to engage a large audience (the largest you’ll have every quarter) with a compelling story to grow your market share and attract more eyes on your company.
+It requires creativity, trying new formats and content, and having strong speakers to make it dynamic and engaging.
 However, because earnings calls put an enormous spotlight on the company, it simultaneously puts the IR function on center stage.
-Earnings calls are a critical aspect of the IR playbook because should things not go well, there will be negative connotations for the business, and could potentially undermine the company's credibility.
+Earnings calls are a critical aspect of the IR playbook because they reflect the company's credibility, and if things go poorly that can negatively affect the business’ reputation and share price.

 As a result, IROs, other members of the investor relations function, and company leadership need to spend time ensuring processes are put in place regarding the preparation before the earnings call.
 This includes: